Duran914/test-framework/README.md

   * target_element accepts a string argument of a selector.
   * message_text accepts a string of text to check validation.
 An argument must be passed when validating by "text" or "element_text".

-*Listing arguments name is not necessary, displayed for visualization.

 #

 ### split_test_check()
 The split_test_check function determines if a split test campaign is "USI" or "CONTROL".
-Script will abort if split test is control group,
+Script will abort if split test is control group.

 #### *Example:*<br>
 ```Python